 In the UK, we love, love, love sharing pictures of our food and food blogging has really taken off.
-Even bloggers who don’t blog about food as a main topic often end up adding a recipe or two to their blog.
+Even bloggers who don’t blog exclusively about food often add a recipe to their blog.
 Or fill their Instagram feed with pictures of #foodporn.
 I am no exception and my Instagram feed is full of pictures of food!

 Food blogging and food waste

 These bloggers, vloggers and Instagrammers make food look exciting, tasty and tempting.
 They are influencing people’s food choices and changing the way we think about food.
-When food is made to look incredibly appealing for a photo shoot it isn’t always eaten at the end of it.
-If avoiding food waste isn’t top of the agenda, there are lots of reasons why this might happen, however most of it can be avoided with a little planning.
+Food is made to look appealing for a photo shoot, and goes to waste by not being eaten.
+Avoiding food waste might not be at the top of the agenda, but it is possible!
+It just takes a little planning.

 Food waste is a massive problem for households in this country.
 The latest WRAP report states that 70% of post farm gate food waste comes from our homes.
 This waste costs the average UK family £700 a year and can give off methane in landfill.
 Food bloggers are perfectly placed to use their influence to lead the way in encouraging people to reduce food waste.